SitePen/dstore/docs/Store.md

 `create(properties)` | Creates and returns a new instance of the data model.
 The returned object will not be stored in the object store until it its save() method is called, or the store's add() is called with this object.
 This should always execute synchronously.
 `getChildren(parent)` | This retrieves the children of the provided parent object.
 This should return a new collection representing the children.
 `mayHaveChildren(parent)` | This should return true or false indicating whether or not a parent might have children.
 This should always return synchronously, as a way of checking if children might exist before actually retrieving all the children.
+`getRootCollection()` | This should return a collection of the top level objects in a hierarchical store.

 Stores that can perform synchronous operations may provide analogous methods for `get`, `put`, `add`, and `remove` that end with `Sync` to provide synchronous support.
 For example `getSync(id)` will directly return an object instead of a promise.
+The `dstore/Memory` store provides `Sync` methods.